What are Corporate Practice of Medicine (CPOM) Laws?

 Virginia

-• Summary of Current Law: In Virginia, there isn't a specific corporate practice of medicine statute in place.
+- Summary of Current Law: In Virginia, there isn't a specific corporate practice of medicine statute place, nor a clear body of case law or enforcement activity that would imply a strong unambiguous ban.
 While Virginia Code Section 54.1-2902 and Section 54.1-111(A)(1) establish that practicing medicine without a license is unlawful and extend this prohibition to "person, partnership, corporation, or other entity," there hasn't been a legal examination to determine whether these provisions forbid corporations from employing physicians.
-Two recent opinions from the Virginia Attorney General shed light on the matter.
-In a 1992 opinion, it was clarified that Virginia's laws do not prohibit nonprofit corporations, including hospitals, from employing licensed physicians.
+Meanwhile, Virginia Code Section 54.1-111.D says that nothing should be understood to prevent Virginia corporate entities “that employ or contract with an individual licensed by a health regulatory board, from (i) practicing or engaging in the practice of a profession or occupation for which such individual is licensed, (ii) providing or rendering professional services related thereto through the licensed individual, or (iii) having a legitimate interest in enforcing the terms of employment or its contract with the licensed individual."
+A set of two recent opinions from the Virginia Attorney General helped give more clarity to employers.
+First, in a 1992 opinion, it was clarified that Virginia's laws do not prohibit nonprofit corporations, including hospitals, from employing licensed physicians.
 As long as the physician retains control over medical decisions, maintains professional judgment integrity, and upholds the physician-patient relationship, such employment arrangements are permissible.
-A more recent 1995 opinion extended this interpretation to for-profit subsidiaries of nonprofit hospital corporations, reaffirming that employing physicians doesn't constitute the unlawful practice of medicine if physicians maintain exclusive control over professional medical judgment.
-These opinions provide guidance on the permissibility of physician employment by corporations in Virginia.
+The second (and more recent) opinion in 1955 extended this interpretation to for-profit subsidiaries of nonprofit hospital corporations, reaffirming that employing physicians doesn't constitute the unlawful practice of medicine if physicians maintain exclusive control over professional medical judgment.
+These opinions provide guidance on the permissibility of physician employment by corporations in Virginia, and some of them have been adopted by the Virginia Board of Medicine.
+A key requirement is that physicians retain exclusive control over decisions requiring professional medical judgment, even if they are employed by a corporation that is not physician-owned.

 Washington

-• Summary of Current Law: In 1988's Morelli v.
-Ehsan case, Washington State's Supreme Court reinforced the corporate practice of medicine (CPM) doctrine.
-This doctrine generally prevents corporations from engaging in medical practice, unless specific laws allow it.
-The court's judgment leaned on RCW § 18.71.011 for defining medical practice, as Washington doesn't explicitly ban corporate medical practice.
+- Summary of Current Law: Washington has an implied ban on the corporate practice of medicine, even though no statute explicitly bans it.
+This case law was developed further in 1988's Morelli v.
+Ehsan case, in which Washington State's Supreme Court reinforced the corporate practice of medicine (CPOM) doctrine.
+Similarly, in Washington Imaging Services, LLC v.
+Washington State Dept. of Revenue, 171 Wn.2d 548, 252 P.3d 885 (2011), the court held that an imaging center could not lawfully employ physicians.
+The CPOM doctrine generally prevents corporations from engaging in medical practice, unless specific laws allow it.
+The court's judgment in the Morelli case leaned on the medical practice statute, RCW § 18.71.011, to define medical practice, which precluded an unlicensed corporate from practicing medicine.
 A close reading of case law implies that corporations can't hire healthcare professionals without a legal exemption.
-Yet, the application of this doctrine is uncertain, particularly regarding non-professional corporation employers, due to a lack of specific case law or administrative guidance in Washington.
-Many Washington healthcare entities, notably hospitals, employ medical professionals.
-Some defend this by citing their nonprofit status, arguing that it mitigates issues like commercial exploitation, a key concern of the CPM doctrine.
-However, Washington lacks clear legal backing for this nonprofit distinction within the doctrine.
-The evolution of the CPM doctrine in Washington may depend on future court considerations.
+Yet, the application of this doctrine lacks some clarity, particularly regarding non-professional corporation employers, due to a lack of specific case law or administrative guidance in Washington.
+There's particular uncertainty around hospitals: Many Washington hospitals employ medical professionals.
+While it is not explicitly allowed, there are Washington statutes that seem to acknowledge this fact.
+(Some defend this by citing their nonprofit status, arguing that it mitigates issues like commercial exploitation, a key concern of the CPOM doctrine.
+However, Washington lacks clear legal backing for this nonprofit distinction within the doctrine.)
+The evolution of the CPOM doctrine in Washington may depend on future court considerations.
+In Washington, medicine may be practiced through PCs (professional corporations), PLLCs (professional limited liability companies), or LLPs (limited liability partnerships).
+Washington State also has a statute which prohibits fee-splitting: The Washington Anti-Rebate Statute (RCW 19.68.010).

 West Virginia